 Assisted lift service

 If you already receive help to put out your green general waste bin, you will automatically receive a assistance with your garden waste bin.

 If not, find out about our assisted lift service.

 Before contacting us to report a missed collection, please ensure:

-The correct bin was put out for collection.
+- the correct bin was put out for collection on the correct date

-The bin was at the kerbside or the designated collection point by 6.30am.
+- the bin was at the kerbside or collection point by 6.30am

-The correct items were in the bin.
-Check items here
+- the correct items were in the bin

 Please note, we use an automated system which records when streets are serviced by our collection vehicles.
 If the system shows your street was serviced on the correct day, we will assume your bin was not out and will be collected on the next planned collection day.